n-mazaheri/blockchain-graph-npm-library/README.md

 ## Introduction

 `react-chain-tx-charts` is a versatile React library designed for visualizing blockchain transaction data.
 By leveraging Alchemy's API, this library provides a simple way to fetch and display blockchain transaction details using a variety of chart types, such as bar charts, directed graphs, and more.
 It's an ideal tool for developers looking to integrate blockchain data visualization into their React applications.
+It supports **ETH**, **BSC**, **Polygon**, **Arbitrum**, **Optimism**, **Avax** and **Base** networks.

 ## Installation